Pedro-vd20/access_lab_iot/README.md

 * `boot/app.py`: small flask server whos only purpose is to collect the wifi information from the user in order to connect.
 * `boot/dependencies.py`: Installs all necessary dependencies and moves necessary services to `/lib/systemd/system/`.
 * `boot/setup.py`: main driver for setting up the access stations.
 Checks the current state of the machine and continues with next steps by running other files / executing commands.
 * `boot/state.txt`: stores the current state of the station.
 If the file is non-existant, the state is assumed as 0.
 States can range from 0 to 5.
+This is created automatically.
 * `boot/services/*`: system services to automatically run the setup and the flask app each time the station boots.
 * `boot/static/*`: resources for the flask app such as images, stylesheets, and javascript code.
 * `boot/templates/*`: html pages for the flask app to render.